-Any student being sent home will be recorded on SIMS by the SMWO / First aider, and the HOY will be alerted .
-Students who have received treatment will receive a slip to pass to their parents detailing the treatment / action and any further action that should be taken.
+Any student being sent home will be recorded on SIMS by the SMWO / First aider, and the HOY will be alerted.
+Students who have received treatment will be recorded on SIMs and if necessary a phone call is made to the parents/carers to inform them of the incident and action taken.
 The School Medical Welfare officer will keep a copy of this advice in the form of notes on SIMS.
-The School Medical Welfare Officer will also call parents/ carers to inform them that their daughter has reported a health problem and suggest further action.
+The School Medical Welfare Officer will also call parents/ carers to inform them that their child has reported a health problem and suggest further action.